-5. Covered Service Providers.
+3. Covered Service Providers.

-The final rule is limited to service providers that reasonably expect to receive \$1,000 or more in compensation (direct or indirect) from providing plan services that fall under one of the following categories:
+The final rule is limited to service providers that reasonably expect to receive \$1,000 or more in compensation (direct or indirect) from providing plan services to a covered plan that fall under one of the following categories:

 - a.
-Services as a fiduciary under ERISA or as a registered investment adviser.
-Such services include: - i.
-Provider of Fiduciary Services.
-Services provided directly to a covered plan in the capacity of an ERISA fiduciary. - ii.
-Investment Product Fiduciary.
-Services provided as a fiduciary to an investment contract, product or entity that holds plan assets.
-To be included in this new category, the plan must have a direct equity investment in the contract, product or entity.
-Fiduciary services provided to underlying investments (i.e., to second tier investment vehicles) are not taken into account.
+Services provided (i) in the capacity of an ERISA plan fiduciary, (ii) as an investment adviser registered under either the Investment Advisers Act of 1940 or state law or (iii) as a fiduciary to certain look-through investment products that holds plan assets, such as collective trusts, hedge funds and private equity funds but not including mutual funds or insurance products providing a fixed rate of return.
+To be included in the third category, the plan must have a direct equity investment in the contract, product or entity and fiduciary services provided to underlying investments (i.e., to second tier investment vehicles) are not taken into account. - b.

-- (A) Mutual funds are not considered to hold plan assets and, therefore, fund investment advisers are excluded from the definition of a covered service provider.
-Accordingly, mutual funds are not subject to the general disclosure obligation. - (B) Insurance products providing a fixed rate of return are generally considered not to hold plan assets.
-Thus, products, such as GICs, general account investments and deferred fixed annuities will not result in the insurer becoming a covered service provider.
-However, a variable annuity based on a separate account that may be treated as a plan asset could give rise to compensation subject to disclosure. - (C) Fiduciaries to plan asset vehicles, such as collective trusts, hedge funds and private equity funds are potentially subject to the fee disclosure rules. - iii.
-Registered Investment Adviser.
-Services provided directly to the covered plan as an investment adviser registered under either the Investment Advisers Act of 1940 or state law. - b.
 Recordkeeping or brokerage services provided to individual account plans that permit participants to direct the investment of their accounts.
 This category assumes that one or more designated investment alternatives have been made available through an investment platform.
+As discussed, the final regulations

+The Wagner Law Group - Focusing on ERISA, Employee Benefits, Executive Compensation, Estate Planning and Employment Law

+&lt;sup>5 EBSA News Release, February 11, 2012 (announcing DOL's intent to delay effective date to January 1, 2012).
+IRS Employee Plans News, Issue 2011-5, June 22, 2011 (announcing DOL's proposed rule extending and aligning the applicability dates for its retirement plan fee disclosure rules).

-As discussed in items VI.D and E, the final regulations expand the disclosure obligation of such recordkeepers and brokers to compensation information regarding each designated investment alternative. - c.
+- expand the disclosure obligation of such recordkeepers and brokers to compensation information regarding each designated investment alternative. - c.
 Services within a broad list of categories that are reasonably expected to be paid for by indirect compensation or compensation paid among related parties.
 Service categories include investment consulting, accounting, auditing, actuarial, appraisal, development of investment policies, third party administration, legal, recordkeeping and valuation services.

-6. Required Disclosure
+4. Required Disclosure